caugustine2022/resume/README.md

 * Worked closely with the security team to conduct regular security assessments, vulnerability scanning, and penetration testing to identify and address potential security risks, resulting in a 60% reduction in security vulnerabilities.
 * Worked on incident response efforts, reducing mean-time-to-resolution (MTTR) by 30% through effective troubleshooting and collaboration with development teams.
 * Collaborated with development teams to integrate security best practices into the software development life cycle, ensuring secure code deployment.
-* Assisted in the creation and implementation of disaster recovery and business continuity plans, ensuring minimal downtime during critical incidents.
+* Assisted in creating and implementing disaster recovery and business continuity plans, ensuring minimal downtime during critical incidents.
 * Participated in on-call rotations, responding to incidents and taking appropriate actions to restore services.